andersle/lammps_tools/README.md

 ### Notes

-* The script makes certain assumptions on what variables to plot.

 * The profiles are assumed to be written by LAMMPS using a command like:
   ```
   fix out_temp1 all ave/chunk 5 1000 5000 cc1 temp file temp1.txt